archikag5/MS-teams-Clone/README.md

 # MS-teams-Clone
 I have deployed the app on heroku but i think it's not connected to the server that's why most of it isn't working, it's not able to connect even 2 people, only the UI is visible.
-But it's running perfectly on local host and think there's some problem with deployment, I tried on both azzure and heroku.
+But it's running perfectly on local host and think there's some problem with deployment, I tried on both azure and heroku.

 how to run on local system:-
 On terminal
 ->nodemon server.js
 ->peerjs --port 3001

 Video calling app - iConnect

 TECHNOLOGIES USED:-